Security-Onion-Solutions/securityonion-docs/appendix-b.rst

 If you have reviewed all of the warnings above and still want to attempt an in-place upgrade, you should be able to do the following.

-First, make sure that all Ubuntu packages are fully up-to-date and then initiate a reboot:
+First, make sure that all Ubuntu packages are fully up-to-date and then reboot:
 ::

    sudo apt update && sudo apt upgrade -y && sudo reboot

-After rebooting, copy and paste the following multi-line command into a terminal to initiate the upgrade process:
+After rebooting, copy and paste the following multi-line command to initiate the upgrade process:
 ::

    sudo apt-mark unhold salt-* && \